-Drugs that slow the user down include the title drug from Grant Allen's Pausodyne, the S-Space protocol of Charles Sheffield's BETWEEN THE STROKES OF NIGHT, and hibernation/suspended animation drugs
+Drugs that slow the user down include the title drug from Grant Allen's Pausodyne (suspended animation), the S-Space protocol of Charles Sheffield's BETWEEN THE STROKES OF NIGHT (2,000:1), the "Fast" drug from the RGP Traveller (60:1), and hibernation/suspended animation drugs

 The mutagen ephemerol from the movie SCANNERS causes pregnant women to give birth to children with psionic powers.
 In the RPG Traveller, Psi-Booster drug temporarily increases an already psionic person's power a little, Psi-Double drug temporarily increases a psi's power a lot, and Psi-Special drug hourly increases a psi's power up to the maximum, then drops back to normal.
 The spice Melange from Frank Herbert's DUNE novels sometimes grants the psionic ability of seeing the future.

 And in many science fiction novels there are drugs that suppress psionic powers, used by the authorities to control psionic people.
 Otherwise the cops can't keep teleporters from escaping their jail cells.
 In Babylon 5 all telepaths have to either join the Psi Corps and be subjected to their discipline, or a Psi Cop shows up once a week to give you an injection suppressing your telepathy and giving you the thorazine shuffle.